• Baltimore Oriole

 By Emma Abel

-2026 04 05 Osprey Airfield TJWOsprey over the Airfield by Thomas Weston
+2026 04 05 Osprey Airfield TJWOsprey over the Airfield © Thomas Weston

 Today Lundy was hit by strong easterly winds bringing some exciting visitors to the island.
-An Osprey was seen flying over the Airfield towards the village and again on the North West.
+An Osprey was seen flying over the Airfield towards the Village and then again along the North West coast heading in the direction of North Light.

-2026 04 05 MarshHarrier Airfield TJWMarsh Harrier male over the Airfield by Thomas Weston
+2026 04 05 MarshHarrier Airfield TJWMarsh Harrier male over the Airfield © Thomas Weston

-A couple of minutes behind the Osprey, a Marsh Harrier was spotted over Pondsbury and flying off the North West an hour later.
+A couple of minutes behind the Osprey, a young male Marsh Harrier was spotted over Pondsbury and flying north-west off North Light an hour later.

-Not everyone left in a hurry, a Cuckoo was seen hanging around in tillage field most of the day.
-And a Blue Tit was near Brambles which is the first Spring record since 2015!
+Not everyone left in a hurry, a Cuckoo was seen hanging around in Tillage Field most of the day.
+And a Blue Tit was near Brambles and later in Upper Millcombe, close to the start of the Upper East Path – the first spring record since 2015!

 A Lesser Whitethroat and a female Common Redstart were also seen in the morning.

-North light was a great spot for sightings too.
-Including a Sandwich Tern, female Common Redstart and male Black Redstart.
+North Light was a great spot for sightings too, including a Sandwich Tern heading east offshore, and a female Common Redstart and male Black Redstart feeding on the sunny, sheltered, west-facing sidelands.